 And so one could go on.
-Everyman's Encyclopedia says: "Anarchism may be defined as the negation of government, as a state of society without central government, and in which individual autonomy is allowed its fullest development"; but there never can be such a state of society, according to Parker.
-Paul Eltzbacher, in his well-known book "Anarchism", concluded that the one common feature of all anarchist doctrines is that the "negate"

-of olderlash bas oldesitoera at it isat felfod out at maldoranA the State for our future"; but Parker makes no such negation, and seems, rather, to affirm the State for our future.
-George Woodcock, inhis book "Anarchism", defines anarchism as "a system of social thought, aiming at fundamental changes in the structure of society and particularly - for this is the common element uniting all its forms - at the replacement of the authoritarian State by some form of non-governmental co-operation between free individuals"; but no such replacement of the State can possibly occur, according to Parker; and anarchism, as he conceives it, seems to be a system of individual, rather than social thought.
+Everymen's Encyclopedia says: "Anarchisa may be defined as the negation of government, as a state of society without central government, and in which individual autonomy is allowed its fullest development"; but there never can be such a state of society, according to Parker.
+Paul Eltzbacher, in his well-known book "Anarchism", concluded that the one common feature of all anarchist doctrines is that they "negate " copleted by for encoder of forms' 5 Columbra Viluing 2 Columbra Viluing 2 Columbra Viluing 2 Construction of the state for our future.
+George Woodcock, inhis book "Anarchism", defines anarchism as "a system of social thought, aiming at fundamental changes in the structure of social thought, aiming at fundamental changes in the structure of social thought, aiming at fundamental changes in the structure of social thought, aiming at fundamental changes in the structure of social thought, aiming at fundamental changes in the structure of social thought, aiming at fundamental changes in the structure of social thought, aiming at fundamental changes in the structure of social thought, aiming at fundamental changes in the structure of social thought, aiming at fundamental changes in the structure of social forms - at the replacement of the suthoritarian State by some form of non-governmental co-operation between free individuals"; but no such replacement of the State can possibly occur, according to Parker; and anarchism, as he conceives it, seems to be a system of individual, rather than social thought.
+Suit & des us explassing in the state can possibly of acts distance of the state can possibly of acts distance of the state can possibly of acts distance of the state of the state can possibly occur, according to form.

 The fact is, I think, that S.E.Parker's conception of anarchism would not correspond to a single authoritative definition of anarchism that has ever been formulated.
 It is true that some elements in his position correspond to the definitions I have quoted: take, for example, his criticism of the existing social structure, and his emphasis on individual autonomy.
-It is also true that not every definition of anarchism, however authoritative, has to be accepted without question: the Encyclopedia Americana, for instance, is wrong in implying that all anarchists believe in a "law of association" - Max Stirner, for one, did not; and there are several issues on which I would side with Parker against the definitions.
-But, even when all such allowances have been made, the definitions still show one thing pretty clearly: a belief in the practicability and desirability of some kind of radical transformation of existing social systems, is an essential part of any form of anarchism; and therefore Parker's position, which denies the practicability (though not, indeed, the desirability) of any such transformation, cannot be strictly classed as anarchism.
+It is also true that not every definition of enarchism, however authoritative, has to be accepted without question: the Encyclopedia Americana, for instance, is wrong in implying that all anarchists believe in a "law of association" - Max Stirner, for one, did not; and there are several issues on which I would side with Parker against the defin -itions.
+But, even when all such allowances have been made, the definitions still show one thing pretty clearly: a belief in the practicability and desirability of some kind of radical transformation of existing social systems, is an essential part of any form of anarchism; and therefore Parker's position, which denics the practicability (though not, indeed, the desirability) of any such transformation, cannot be strictly classed as anarchism.